 The Invisible Bottleneck: How One Sync Call Froze Our Node.js API

 The alert came in on a Tuesday morning.
-Not a crash — we'd have preferred a crash.
-Instead, it was the worst kind of production problem: everything was still running, but it felt like the server was wading through concrete.
-P99 latency had climbed from 120ms to over 900ms overnight.
+Not a crash.
+I'd have preferred a crash.
+This was the worst kind of production problem: everything was still running, but the server felt like it was wading through concrete.
+P99 latency had gone from 120ms to over 900ms overnight.
 No errors.
 No memory spikes.
 No CPU thrashing.
 Just slow.

-Three weeks before the incident, we'd shipped a new feature: per-tenant feature flags.
-Instead of hardcoding feature availability, each API request would now check a JSON config to determine what the requesting tenant had access to.
-Simple, clean, elegant.
-Or so we thought.
+Three weeks before the incident, we'd shipped per-tenant feature flags.
+Each API request would now check a JSON config to determine what the requesting tenant had access to.
+Simple, clean, and in retrospect not as elegant as I'd convinced myself.

 The implementation lived in a utility module: